 - An urgency to go to the toilet

 These symptoms are unpleasant and can be very frightening because of their intensity, causing the individual to feel like they are going to die (from a heart attack, suffocation etc) or faint.
 As a result of this fear, the person becomes scared of experiencing the next panic attack which then leads to the sense of panic ('fear the fear') and their physical symptoms of panic get worse, affecting overall mental health.

-No-one wants to experience panic attacks and so the person may start to avoid situations where they might occur (crowded places, public places, open spaces, enclosed places or places far away from home).
+No-one wants to experience panic attacks and so the person may start to avoid situations that might cause panic attacks, such as crowded places, public places, open spaces, enclosed places or places far away from home.

 Panic attacks usually last from 5-20 minutes but can last up to one hour, although this can be as the first panic attack has triggered another.

 Stay where you are

 If possible, you should stay where you are during a panic attack.
 As the attack could last up to one hour, you may need to pull over and park where it's safe to do so if driving.
 Then pause for moment, observe your thoughts and tell yourself that your mind is reacting to these thoughts and anxiety.
 These feelings are normal - it's just the body's alarm system doing its job when it doesn't need to.